 The Tribal Cooperative Marketing Development Federation of India, (TRIFED), under the Ministry of Tribal Affairs, is engaged in the marketing development of tribal products including art and craft items.
 TRIFED has been marketing tribal products through its shops called "TRIBES India" and through the outlets of the state emporia on a consignment basis.

 TRIFED has developed a system of sourcing products of art and craft made by empanelled tribal suppliers.
-The suppliers comprise individual tribal artisans, tribal SHGs, Organisations/ Agencies/NGOs working with tribals, who are empanelled as suppliers of TRIFED as per the guidelines for empanelment of suppliers.
+The suppliers comprise individual tribal artisans, tribal SHGs, and Organisations/ Agencies/NGOs working with tribals, who are empanelled as suppliers of TRIFED as per the guidelines for empanelment of suppliers.
 The products procured by TRIFED are then sold through its marketing platform of "Tribes India".

 Tribes India E-Marketplace

 Tribes India E-Marketplace is India’s largest handicraft and organic products marketplace.
-The initiative aims to onboard 5 lakh tribal producers for sourcing various handicraft, handloom, natural food products across the country and brings to you the best of tribal produce.
-The suppliers comprise individual tribal artisans, tribal SHGs, Organisations/ Agencies/ NGOs working with tribals.
+The initiative aims to onboard 5 lakh tribal producers for sourcing various handicraft, handloom, and natural food products across the country and brings to you the best of tribal produce.
+The suppliers comprise individual tribal artisans, tribal SHGs, and Organisations/ Agencies/ NGOs working with tribals.